-Our efforts resulted in a fully automated system that detects and blocks 99% of denial of service attacks.
-Stonefish is the control plane that acts as the brains of the system enforcing security policies to every PoP in our network in real time.
+Our efforts resulted in a fully automated system that detects and blocks 99% of denial-of-service (DDoS) attacks.
+Stonefish is the control plane that acts as the brains of the system enforcing security policies to every PoP in our network in real-time.

 Taking a software-defined approach to Stonefish enables us to house our DDoS mitigation on our distributed server infrastructure, enabling every PoP in our global network to function as a scrubbing center that can detect and filter out bad traffic.
 Stonefish is built with a modular software architecture, which allows us to easily add functionality to the system against an ever-evolving threat landscape.

 Stonefish leverages our massive global Internet Protocol (IP) Anycast network.
 IP Anycast routes malicious traffic to the PoP that is closest to the infected device or botnet.
 This allows us to block any attack at the edge before it can reach a customer’s origin server and data center.
 Most of the time, customers are unaware they are being attacked.
 Our services, meanwhile, are always on, using values such as the source IP address/port, destination IP/port, and packet fields to identify potential attacks and stop them before they can cause any damage.

 All incoming network traffic is sampled and analyzed by Stonefish.
 A scoring system is used to determine the severity of maliciousness and automatically block traffic.
 The results of the analysis are also sent to our 24 x 7 NOC and evaluated if further action is needed.
 Here’s how it works.

 The browser sends a request for content to an Internet-facing application.

 The router receives the request and sends it to our load-balancing infrastructure.

 A sample of the traffic is sent from the load balancer to Stonefish.

 If bad traffic is identified, it sends instructions to the load balancer to drop the traffic.